This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.

 Native brown trout are hard fighting, and very popular with anglers.
 The current UK record Brown Trout is 31lbs 12oz (14.4kg) caught in Argyll on Loch Awe by Brian Rutland.

-The trout season in Scotland is Season 15th March – 6th October.
-In addition to offering guided fishing trips for trout, Alba are a trade member of the Wild Trout Trust and Trout Unlimited.
+Lastly, the trout season in Scotland is Season 15th March – 6th October.
+Furthermore, we offer guided fishing trips for trout throughout Scotland.
+Finally Alba are a trade member of the Wild Trout Trust and Trout Unlimited the contributions and membership fees go towards habitat restoration projects and protection of the species.

 Atlantic Salmon – (Salmo salar)